Rigathi Gachagua: Kenyas Embattled Deputy President - UrduPoint

 Rigathi Gachagua: Kenya's Embattled Deputy President

-Nairobi, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2024) Kenya's Geoffrey Rigathi Gachagua was a scandal-tainted political novice when he rode an anti-establishment wave to become deputy president -- only to now face impeachment just two years after taking office.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 9th Oct, 2024) Kenya's Geoffrey Rigathi Gachagua was a scandal-tainted political novice when he rode an anti-establishment wave to become deputy president -- only to be impeached by the lower house of parliament just two years after taking office.

 "Riggy G", as he is known, has seen his popular touch eroded by a battered economy and spiralling cost of living.